 A regulatory requirement

-Solvency II emphasizes data quality and data governance through very concrete regulatory requirements.
-It has therefore become a real business issue in the banking and insurance sector, whereas two or three years ago, the profitability and relevance of these projects were not proven.
-"At a large group in the banking and insurance sector, which is one of my clients, everyone is now on board with this initiative because no one has indicators on the quality of the data, which makes it complicated to use them and generates discrepancies, sometimes significant, between the various reports produced.
-Another smaller organization told me that they were running their marketing campaigns "blind" because they didn't trust the data they were using.
-Management has become very sensitive to this topic.
-There is a real maturity, especially since ROI is quickly achieved.
-The key is to gain confidence in the data used, to know it in order to better exploit it, to save time and to devote oneself to tasks with higher added value, linked to one's original business.
+Solvency II places the emphasis on data quality and data governance through very concrete regulatory requirements.
+This has now become a real business issue in the banking and insurance sector, whereas just two or three years ago, the profitability and relevance of these projects had not been proven.
+"At one of my customers, a major group in the banking and insurance sector, everyone is now on board with this initiative, because no one has any indicators of data quality, which makes it difficult to use the data and leads to discrepancies, sometimes significant, between the various reports produced.
+Another, smaller organization told me that it carries out its marketing campaigns "blindly", due to its lack of confidence in the data used."
+Management has become very sensitive to this issue.
+There's a real maturity about it, especially as ROI is rapidly being achieved.
+The key is to gain confidence in the data used, to know it so as to exploit it more effectively, to save time and to devote oneself to higher value-added tasks linked to one's core business.

 What governance for what data?

-Governance includes all the rules and procedures to be followed.
-It is necessary to set up a data quality steering committee involving the many players concerned: general management, the IT department, the risk management department and management control...
-The objective is then to set up an operational working group that will analyze quality indicators, propose and follow up on action plans aimed at improving quality, and proactively analyze the impacts of changes related to data (new products, new management applications...).
-Data quality management has led to the "creation" of a new position in companies: that of Data Manager.
-A true conductor, the Data Manager will ensure the follow-up of the indicators in place or to be created, the integrity of the repositories, as well as the piloting of improvement actions to measure their efficiency.
+Governance encompasses all the rules and procedures to be followed.
+It is necessary to set up a data quality steering committee involving the many stakeholders concerned: CEO , the IT department, the risk department and management control… The objective is then to set up an operational working group that will analyze the quality indicators, propose and follow action plans aimed at improving it, and proactively analyze the impacts of data-related developments (new products, new management applications, etc.).
+Data quality management actually leads to the “creation” of a new role in companies: that of Data Manager.
+A true conductor, the Data Manager will monitor the indicators in place or to be created, the integrity of the repositories, as well as manage improvement actions to measure their effectiveness.

 If all the company's data is concerned, external data is more difficult to control.
 In order to integrate this data, it will be necessary to implement a data quality firewall that constitutes a data quality lock (compliance with quality standards, management of rejections and implementation of manual correction actions, etc.) before it is integrated into internal operational applications.
 The data stewardship portal can also be made available to data provider partners in order to make them accountable and provide them with all the tools they need to guarantee the quality of their data.